AckerlyXu/heima/articles/virtual-machines/windows/template-description.md

 ```

 To set this property, the network interface must exist.
 Therefore, you need a dependency.
 You also need to set a dependency when one resource (a child) is defined within another resource (a parent).
 For example, the diagnostic settings and custom script extensions are both defined as child resources of the virtual machine.
 They cannot be created until the virtual machine exists.
 Therefore, both resources are marked as dependent on the virtual machine.

+You may be wondering why the virtual machine resource does not have a dependency on the storage account.
+The virtual machine contains elements that point to the storage account.

+    "osDisk": {
+      "name": "[concat('myOSDisk', copyindex())]"
+      "vhd": {
+        "uri": "[concat('https://', variables('storageName'),
+          '.blob.core.chinacloudapi.cn/vhds/myOSDisk', copyindex(),'.vhd')]"
+      },
+      "caching": "ReadWrite",
+      "createOption": "FromImage"
+    }

+In this case, we are assuming the storage account already exists.
+If the storage account is deployed in the same template, you need to set a dependency on the storage account.

 ## Profiles